Skip to content

 Using MGTEK TraceView Plus 3

-Now navigate to the BthPS3 installation folder on your local drive and select both PDB files like shown:
+4. In the BthPS3 installation folder on your system, select both PDB files: